Customers for Life

 Stage 7: Re-Purchase

 Keeping a customer purchasing and re-purchasing a product or service drives revenues and profits.
-Requiring multiple purchases of your product or service to maintain a new customer’s purchase pattern also drives up brand loyalty.
+Requiring multiple purchases of your products or services to maintain a new customer’s purchase pattern also drives up brand loyalty.

 Stage 8: Cross-Purchase